|

 Click here to view the photo with officers numbered for identification

-Click here to view a copy of this photo - Courtesy of the Naval Museum of Halifax
+Click here to view another copy of this photo - Courtesy of the Naval Museum of Halifax

 Photo credit: CFB Esquimalt Naval and Military Museum - Catalog # 2001.805.002